MultiSafepay/docs/content/payments/checkout/payment-pages/activating-payv2.md

     - /faq/general/which-languages-are-supported-by-multisafepay
 ---

 PayV2 is the MultiSafepay payment page, starting with `payv2.multisafepay.com`.
-It supports all payment methods and can be styled to fit the look and feel of your website.
+It supports all payment methods, is fully mobile responsive, and can be styled to fit the look and feel of your website.

 To activate PayV2, follow these steps: